 - Click “Sales” on the left-hand menu bar

 You’ll then see a table of all your POS Items.

 Before you start mapping your POS Items, we recommend you take the following actions:

 - Create your serving sizes

-Depending on your POS, WISK may receive your sales data for non-alcoholic beverages and food.
+Depending on your POS, WISK may receive your sales data for food and beverage.
 If this is the case, you can archive the POS Items of what you're not tracking.

 When you archive a POS Item, it is excluded from the total sales value.
 For example, if WISK pulled $15000 worth of sales for both food and beverage, by archiving the food POS Items you’ll get the total beverage sales.
 Otherwise, it would use the $15000 including food sales to calculate your beverage cost.

 1. Click the checkbox beside the items you want to archive (you can multi-select)

 2. Click “Archive” on the pop-up that appears